tsionyx/nonogrid/benches/README.md

 to prepare a report.
 To adjust my own machine's performance, I ran several solvers from the survey on the same puzzles - they marked with the prefix `_my` in the report.

-My solver for all the tests was build with `cargo build --release --no-default-features --features=clap,sat`.
+My solver for all the tests was build with `cargo build --release --no-default-features --features=args,sat`.

 ## https://webpbn.com puzzles